Thiagojm/RngKitCLI/README.md

 #### Analyze Command

 - `--file, -f`: Input file to analyze (.csv or .bin)
-- `--bits, -b`: Number of bits per sample
+- `--bits, -b`: Number of bits per sample (auto-detected from filename if not specified)
-- `--interval, -i`: Sample interval in seconds (whole numbers only)
+- `--interval, -i`: Sample interval in seconds (auto-detected from filename if not specified)
 - `--output, -o`: Output Excel filename (default: auto-generated)

 #### Concat Command

 - `--files, -f`: CSV files to concatenate
-- `--output, -o`: Output CSV filename
+- `--output, -o`: Output CSV filename (default: auto-generated with timestamp)
-- `--bits, -b`: Number of bits per sample
+- `--bits, -b`: Number of bits per sample (auto-detected from first filename if not specified)
-- `--interval, -i`: Sample interval in seconds (whole numbers only)
+- `--interval, -i`: Sample interval in seconds (auto-detected from first filename if not specified)

 ---